 New Credit (10%)

 Every time you apply for a credit card, personal loan, or any type of loan for that matter, a “hard inquiry” will be made on your credit.
-This actually lowers your credit score initially.
+This lowers your credit score initially.
 However, adding a different type of credit could also increase your score since you’re diversifying your credit and improving your credit mix.

-Building Credit with a Secured Credit Card
+- Build Credit with a Credit Card

-Building Credit with a Credit Card
+- Build Credit with a Secured Credit Card

 Become an Authorized User